02 Aug Guide to Layer Picking

 Layer Picking Applications

-One use of layer pickers is picking cases off pallets and transferring them to a conveyor system.
-Another use of these systems is picking layers from various inventory pallets to create shipping pallets with each layer a different SKU.
-The layer picking systems also automate stacking returnable containers into layers onto roll box pallets.
+One use of automated layer picking is picking cases off pallets and transferring them to a conveyor system.
+Another use of these systems is picking layers from various inventory pallets to create differing mixed-SKU pallets for customer orders with each layer having a different SKU.

 Request a Quote From Twinlode Automation for Layer Picking Solutions